CKGrafico/papanasi/README.md

 ### 🔍 Overview

-🥯Papanasi is a **UI library to use cross Frameworks**.
+🥯Papanasi _(pronunced pɑpənæʃ or papanash)_ is a **UI library to use cross Frameworks**.
 A set of components to use in Angular, React, Solid, Svelte, Vue and Web Components.
 Is based on the [Mitosis](https://github.com/BuilderIO/mitosis) library and documented using [Storybook](https://storybook.js.org/).

 > WARNING: THIS IS AN ALPHA DONT USE IT YET, IS UNDER DEVELOPMENT.